flux-framework/flux-core/doc/man3/flux_kvs_getroot.rst

 ===========

 :func:`flux_kvs_getroot` sends a request via handle *h* to the ``kvs`` service to look up the current root hash for namespace *ns*.
-A ``flux_future_t`` object is returned, which acts as handle for synchronization and container for the response. *flags* is currently unused and should be set to 0.
+A :type:`flux_future_t` object is returned, which acts as handle for synchronization and container for the response. *flags* is currently unused and should be set to 0.

 Upon future fulfillment, these functions can decode the result: